 Pain will be always there for you.
 Which creates resistance, because we all know what is it like to burn yourself on the stove.

-Pain will be always there for you.
 If you call pain, it will come.
 But sometimes it just doesn’t want to get away.
-Just get over it. accept it. fighting against only backfires you even more.
+Just get over it.
+Accept it. fighting against only backfires you even more.

 Those things that hurt us are there for a reason.
-It doesn’t matter if it is emotional, physical or mental pain.
-It is simply a challenge which we need to pass in order to climb to the next level.
+It doesn’t matter if it is an emotional, physical or mental pain.
+It is merely a challenge which we need to pass to climb to the next level.

 Being a wrestler or fighter means that you know what pain means.
 Competing in these disciplines shows that you accept pain.
 Winning happens when you overcome that pain.
+And of course yourself.
 I have experienced some of those moments.
-And it wasn’t enough.
-“The more voluntary pain we choose to suffer, the less involuntary pain we will encounter”
+And it wasn’t enough

+The more voluntary pain we choose to suffer, the less involuntary pain we will encounter

-It is harder, because emotions bothers us.
+It is harder because emotions bother us.
 We usually don’t wanna do things when we are tired or annoyed.
-But feelings and emotions aren’t help us to accomplish our goals.
-Sone people call it discipline, but for me it is simple overcoming that resistance that is pulling you back.
-Emotional pain also last longer, which makes it more rewarding.
-It is usually the case that we escape pain from the wrong places.
-We want to feel comfortable.
+But feelings and emotions don’t help us to accomplish our goals.
+Some people call it discipline, but for me, it is fighting the resistance that pulls you back.
+Get on top of physical sensations by practicing sports and maintaining productive daily rituals.

 Take a look on the other side

-It will ultimately liberate us.
+It will ultimately liberate you.
 Sounds crazy, perhaps for the moment is crazy right.
 But this is what is possible.

 Just committing to something and doing it in spite of the circumstances is liberating.
 Your thoughts and actions get aligned, which makes you more focused, grounded and productive.

 Pain can be both devastating and healthy pain.
 I am only writing about the benefits of healthy pain.
-With that being said, please double-check and consult yourself with somebody who has an experience on whatever you might want to, if it is too grandiose and risky.
+With that being said, please double-check and consult yourself with somebody who has an experience on whatever you might want to do if it is too grandiose and risky!